Expo Motorcars, LLC v. HCAD (Tex.App.-Houston [1st Dist.] Jul. 23, 2009)(Jennings)

 In the trial court, Expo filed its motion for summary judgment, requesting that the trial court find the

-match Expo’s actual gross sales for those years, and require HCAD to “correct the tax rolls accordingly.”
+2005 to match Expo’s actual gross sales for those years, and require HCAD to “correct the tax rolls

-In the alternative, Expo requested that the trial court declare Tax Code section 23.121 unconstitutional
+accordingly.”
+In the alternative, Expo requested that the trial court declare Tax Code section 23.121

-that in his attached spreadsheet he set out “for each year of Expo’s operations through 2006, the total
+testified that in his attached spreadsheet he set out “for each year of Expo’s operations through

 Calendar Year